Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 ### Textual Inputs

-The simplist input fields is a text box to collect raw textual information.
+The simplest input fields is a text box to collect raw textual information.
 Imagine we are building the following sample program:

 <resolved-image source="/images/elm/text-input.gif" />